-Thanks to its tropical climate, incredible views, and endless entertainment options, Miami Beach campgrounds are a popular destination for travelers all year long.
-Without a doubt, the area’s miles of pristine beaches is its biggest draw, but this famous destination is also known for world-class dining, exciting shopping destinations, and endless outdoor activities, ranging from sunbathing and surfing to hiking and waterparks.
+Thanks to its tropical climate, incredible views and endless entertainment options, Miami Beach campgrounds are a popular destination for travelers all year long.
+Without a doubt, the area’s miles of pristine beaches are its biggest draw, but this famous destination is also known for world-class dining, exciting shopping destinations, and endless outdoor activities, ranging from sunbathing and surfing to hiking and waterparks.

 Because the area is so populous, you might wonder if it’s appropriate for a campervan, RV, or even fifth-wheelers.
 We’re pleased to say that we reviewed dozens of the top Miami RV parks, and we found that the best can accommodate travelers of all kinds.
 As a matter of fact, most offer exciting activities and amenities within their grounds so you never have to travel far for a good time.

 Of all the south Florida RV parks we researched and visited, we found that the Larry and Penny Thompson Memorial Campground offered the most well-rounded experience.
 Its prices are reasonable, and even being so close to the action, it still has plenty of room to spread out.
 Learn more about this awesome spot and our other top picks by continuing below, and then check out our suggestions for ensuring the campsite you’re considering is right for you.

 Miami Beach is located on the Atlantic coast of southeastern Florida, about 35 miles (56 km) southeast of downtown Miami.
 It is a barrier island separated from the mainland by Biscayne Bay and the Atlantic Ocean to the east.

 The city’s main attractions are its nightlife, beach, art galleries, restaurants, and high-end lodgings.
 It’s the perfect location to go for all things fun and enjoyable.

 1 – Larry and Penny Thompson Memorial Campground – Best Campground in Miami Beach for Spreading Out in the Big City